cdonougherlee/CSFlix/readme.md

 If web app seems to be styled incorrectly, it may be that it is the web browser that is caching the stylesheet.
 If you're using Chrome, you can disable caching: click F12, network, disable cache.
+I didn't make this site responsive so full screen viewing is recommended.

 ## Configuration